undercase/proof/README.md

 `authenticate:` specifies the name of the method on the User model which accepts a password to authenticate the user.
 This is the name of an instance method on the User model which accepts the `password` param, and returns either true or false to indicate authentication.

+#### Handle Bad Tokens

+By default proof will handle invalid token by rendering json like so:

+    { error: "Invalid Credentials." }

+To customize this you have to options you can pass to `proof_actions`.

+`error_json:` which allows you to fully overide the default json.
+Used like so:

+    proof_actions authenticatable: :User, authenticate: :valid_password?, error_json: { errors: { general: [ "Not Authorized" ] } } do |user, token|
+      Api::V1::SessionSerializer.new(user).attributes
+    end

+`raise_error:` which instead of rendering json will trigger an exception that can be handled like so:

+    rescue_from Proof::NotAuthorizedError, with: :user_not_authorized

+This will likely need to be in the ApplicationController.

+The usage looks like:

+Used like so:

+    proof_actions authenticatable: :User, authenticate: :valid_password?, raise_error: true do |user, token|
+      Api::V1::SessionSerializer.new(user).attributes
+    end

+#### Modify Token

 Proof also allows for a optional block that returns a hash to modify the json return

     proof_actions authenticatable: :User do |user, token|